hummingbot/hummingbot/documentation/docs/quickstart/index.md

 ## Overview

-There are three phases of this quickstart, Hummingbot installation, Market Making bot configuration, and Qu Hummingbot Miner setup.
+There are two phases of this quickstart, Hummingbot installation and Market Making bot configuration.
+The Hummingbot Miner is optional unless you want to participate in liquidity mining.
 See following flowchart:

 ![Liquidity Mining Quickstart Flowchart](/assets/img/LiquidityMiningQuickstartFlowchart.png)